Connected Learning: The Power Of Social Learning Models

-DML (a “Digital Media and Learning” project), believes in the “the power of participation.”
+DML (a “Digital Media and Learning” project), believes in the “the power of participation,” and they’ve created a learning model overview to share their thinking.

 We recently published our Inside-Out Learning model, an attempt to return the learning to the families, organizations, and communities authentic to the learner.